KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part-3-apis.md

   ![](/images/fetch-method.png)

-  6. In order for this method to run, we need to call it somewhere.
+  6. In order for this function to run, we need to call it somewhere.
 Scroll up in _my-scripts.js_ and look for the conditional you added earlier in the `submitOrder` method.
 You should have an `if` that checks that the `orderCount` is 5 or less.
-We want to call our method to fetch a gif **only** if the drink order can be ordered.
+We want to call our function to fetch a gif **only** if the drink order can be ordered.
 Within the curly braces for the successful order condition (**not** if the `Drink order queue is full`), type: `fetchGifByOrderName(orderName);`.
-This will call our method & pass the value of the `orderName` variable through to our method.
+This will call our function & pass the value of the `orderName` variable through to our function.

   7. Let's try our API call out.
 Open (or refresh) your _index.html_ file in Chrome, and open the **Console** tab in Chrome's developer tools.
 From the Drink Order App, select a drink, type in a name & click **Order**.